 Welcome to Click-Classes.
-This interactive format is designed so you can have as much fun as your students developing campus culture and emotional safety without all the prep!
+This interactive format is designed so you can have as much fun as your students without all the prep!
 We're the experts in ESE (Emotional Safety Education) so let us walk you through the lessons.
 As an education expert, you'll catch the concepts quickly and can use them as a springboard in your classroom.
 Here are a few instructions to help you quickly and easily implement your Click-Classes.

 Below is a snapshot of your Caveman Rock Click-Class overview.
 You can access it from your "Lesson Overview" email.
 Keep this overview handy for easy access to all lessons and resources whenever you want them.
 Your Click-Class may contain different content depending on your grade level or if you are a music teacher or classroom teacher and may contain one-three link boxes.
 This is only an example.

 In addition to your resource overview page, I'll send you the Click-Class you'll need each week.
 This makes it super easy to know exactly where you are in the sequence and have all your resources at your fingertips.

 IMPORTANT: BE SURE TO OPEN YOUR WEEKLY EMAILS.
 THEY CONTAIN UPDATES AND ADDITIONAL INFORMATION YOU WON'T WANT TO MISS.

 Your first link box contains your lesson overview and/or any downloads and your second box contains the link to your Click-Class prezi.
 Grades 2-6 have only one link box since the students have leadership packs.
 You can even project the Click-Class directly to your classroom screen from your phone, pad, or computer emails.
 The following snapshot is a typical weekly lesson email.

 Whoohoo... so easy!
 Just point and click!